Easy WP SMTP

 Select the Mailgun option from the list of available mailers.
 Once you choose Mailgun, more settings related to this mailer will appear.

-Mailgun will provide the Private API key, even if your domain is still waiting to be verified.
+Mailgun will provide the Mailgun API key, even if your domain is still waiting to be verified.
 You may have received this information automatically by email.
-If not, use this link to get your Private API key.
+If not, use this link to get your Mailgun API key.

-Alternatively, you can always access the API keys page by clicking on your profile and selecting API keys.
+Alternatively, you can always access the API keys page by clicking on your profile and selecting API Security.

-This will take you to a page with your API keys, and you can click the eye icon under the Private API key to view the entire key.
+This will take you to a page with your API keys.

-After copying the text for the full key, paste it into the Private API Key field in the Easy WP SMTP settings.
+After copying the text for the full key, return to the Easy WP SMTP settings and paste it into the Mailgun API Key field.

 Note: If you have an older Mailgun account, you may see a prefix key- before your key.
 Be sure to copy this prefix and add it to your Easy WP SMTP settings as well, as leaving this out will cause issues with verification.